 Cathy Malchiodi, PhD and Emily Johnson Welsh, LPCC, LPAT, ATR-BC, REAT Institute Faculty

-Join us at the fabulous KMAC in downtown Louisville KY for this three-day course presenting the advanced foundations of trauma-informed practice and the latest research and approaches to expressive arts and play, stress reduction and resilience.
+Join us at the fabulous KMAC in downtown Louisville KY for this three-day course presenting the advanced foundations of trauma-informed practice and the latest research and approaches to expressive arts and play, body-based strategies and resilience.
 Participants will learn art therapy and expressive arts therapy strategies and applications to increase their understanding of trauma-informed approaches, enhance resilience in various client populations and reduce stress responses to trauma and loss and engage in a variety of hands-on arts-based experiences using mind-body, mindfulness, wellness and strength-based best practices grounded in emerging research.
 The essential practices presented in this course can be applied to individuals of all ages and families, groups and communities from a culturally-responsive, trauma-informed approach.

 For those who have completed Level One Trauma-Informed Expressive Arts Therapy, this will provide the opportunity for you to complete the Level Two Certificate.
 If you have not taken Level One, no worries-- you can register for this course and receive a Certificate for Advanced Trauma-Informed Expressive Arts Therapy [if you wish you can complete Level One online or at a live presentation at another time and location].

 By attending the entire three days, participants will learn:

 Course Hours: 9:00 am - 12 noon and 1:00 pm - 4:30 pm each day for a total of 18 continuing education hours.
 Course materials are provided to registrants during the week before the course via email; additional materials are provided during the course meetings.
 Participants are asked to bring a few basic art materials; additional materials are provided during each day of the training.